grief issues special to miscarriage

 • the failure to reproduce when the body is giving monthly signals of fertility

-• the illogical shame, guilt or embarrassment
+• the illogical but real sense of shame, guilt or embarrassment

 • the worries or fears that this amount of grief (over what is often seen as a minor blip in life) cannot be normal